degdigital/Phingento/README.md

 The following properties in build.properties control various aspects of the development and deploy process.

-* project.magento.edition: Which magento edition is this based from (enterprise|professional|community)
+* __project.magento.edition:__ Which magento edition is this based from (enterprise|professional|community)

-* project.magento.version: What version of the magento edition.
+* __project.magento.version:__ What version of the magento edition.
 These project.magento properties determine which tar file is used to in the rebuild and package targets.
+You can configure where these archives live by setting magento.archive.dir.

-* project.git.remote: Git repository URL for the project, used when building the deploy package.
+* __project.git.remote:__ Git repository URL for the project, used when building the deploy package.

-* project.libs: A comma separated list of directories from the shared library repository to include when rebuilding, relinking and deploying.
+* __project.libs:__ A comma separated list of directories from the shared library repository to include when rebuilding, relinking and deploying.

-* project.libs.devlibs: A comma separated list of directories from the shared library repository to include when rebuilding, relinking
+* __project.libs.devlibs:__ A comma separated list of directories from the shared library repository to include when rebuilding, relinking
     BUT NOT when deploying.

-* project.libs.branch: The branch from the shared library repository to pull shared code from.
+* __project.libs.branch:__ The branch from the shared library repository to pull shared code from.

 The following properties determine how environments are set up for deployment and backup.
 By default develop, alpha, beta, and live environment targets are set up.
 To add or remove environments you can edit phing/build.xml.

-* deploy.username:  A user on all deployment servers which has permissions to deploy the application.
+* __deploy.username:__  A user on all deployment servers which has permissions to deploy the application.
 Highly recommended to set this to ${phing.project.name}.
+Can be overridden via deploy.[environment].username.

-* deploy.[environment].host: A comma separate list of servers to deploy to.
+* __deploy.[environment].host:__ A comma separate list of servers to deploy to.

-* deploy.[environment].password: The password for the deploy.username.
+* __deploy.[environment].password:__ The password for the deploy.username.
 If omitted the authentication will be handled with openssh public/private keys.
-The recommended approach would be to use public / private keys.
+You really shouldn't store passwords in plain text.

-* deploy.[environment].branch: The git branch to deploy from.
+* __deploy.[environment].branch:__ The git branch to deploy from.

 Server Setup
 ------------

 1. Copy files in the server directory to all deployment servers.
 2. Modify the backup script to include correct database connection information.
+3. Create one or more users with the same name as each project deployed on the server.

 Development Targets
 -----------------
-* setup_apache/setup_nginx:  Sets up host file, and Apache/nginx config for the project.
+* __setup_apache/setup_nginx:__  Sets up host file, and Apache/nginx config for the project.
     Unlike the other tasks this must be run with root permissions.
     After setting up Apache or nginx the project will be accessible from http://projectname.yourhostname.com/.
 In the build.properies file for the project you can define project.runcodes (comma separated), and project.runtype.
 These